utkarshamokashi/utkarshamokashi/README.md

 Here are some ideas to get you started:
 -->

-I am currently in the Second year of Computer Engineering in K.J.
+I am currently in the Final year of Computer Engineering in K.J.
 Somaiya Institute of Engineering and Information Technology, Mumbai, India.

 ⚡I like developing mobile applications using flutter.
 <!-- - 🔭 I’m currently working on ...